Seaweed bread – a food to fight Britain’s obesity?

 In tests using an artificial gut, the researchers measured the amount of fat that was digested and absorbed after treatment with over 60 different natural fibres.
 Alginate, the fibrous material found in sea kelp, was shown to effectively block more fat absorption than many slimming aids and anti-obesity treatments currently available over the counter.

-These initial results suggest that if alginate was added to everyday foods, such as bread, biscuits and yoghurt, it could prevent three quarters of the fat contained within meals from being absorbed.
+These initial results suggest that if alginate was added to everyday foods, such as bread, biscuits and yogurt, it could prevent three quarters of the fat contained within meals from being absorbed.

 Speaking at the American Chemical Society Spring meeting in San Francisco, Dr Brownlee and his team also reported that results of initial taste tests using bread with added alginate have been encouraging.